theailake/music-genre-classification/README.md

 Results
 -----
-This model achieves a 63.33% accuracy on the test set with the best model (based on validation accuracy) after 200 epochs of training
+This model achieves a 63.33% accuracy on the test set with the best model (based on validation accuracy) after 200 epochs of training with minibatches of 32

 ![Accuracy](results/accuracy-gztan-dataset-2023-11-17-22.00.png)
 ![Loss](results/loss-gztan-dataset-2023-11-17-22.00.png)